Our Commitment

 Code of Ethics Policy: Agogues Foundation is committed to the highest standards of integrity, professionalism, and accountability.
 All directors, officers, employees, and volunteers are expected to act honestly, fairly, and responsibly in every aspect of their service.
 Discrimination, harassment, and misuse of resources are strictly prohibited.
 We protect confidential information, comply with laws and regulations, and represent the Foundation with respect and integrity in all communications.
 Concerns about potential misconduct may be reported confidentially through leadership or the Whistleblower Policy.

 Conflict of Interest Policy: All directors, officers, employees, and key volunteers must act in the best interest of the Foundation—free from personal, professional, or financial conflicts.
 Any potential conflict must be disclosed promptly and reviewed by the Governance Committee.
-Individuals with a conflict may not participate in related decisions or votes.
+Individuals with conflict may not participate in related decisions or votes.
 Annual disclosure forms ensure transparency and safeguard the Foundation’s independence.

-Document Retention & Destruction Policy: The Foundation maintains and safeguards records according to law and nonprofit best practices.
+Document Retention & Destruction Policy: The Foundation maintains, and safeguards records according to law and nonprofit best practices.
 Permanent records include Articles of Incorporation, Bylaws, and Board minutes.
 Financial and donor records are kept for a minimum of seven years; personnel records for at least seven years after termination.
 When retention periods expire, documents are destroyed securely, and a log of destroyed records is maintained.

 Whistleblower Policy – Agogues Foundation encourages and protects individuals who, in good faith, report concerns about misconduct, misuse of funds, or policy violations.
 Retaliation against anyone who raises a concern is strictly prohibited.
 Reports may be made confidentially to the Board Chair, Vice Chair, or Secretary.
 All reports are investigated promptly and fairly, and appropriate corrective actions are taken.
 This policy ensures transparency, accountability, and ethical stewardship throughout the Foundation.